petrickjerico/tp/docs/DeveloperGuide.md

 #### Use case: UC08 quiz of flashcard set (with storage of answer)
 **MSS**
-1. User requests a quiz of a given flashcard set
+1. User requests a quiz of a given flashcard set.
-2. StudyBananas shows the first question in the flashcard set
+2. StudyBananas shows the first question in the flashcard set.
-3. User keys in their answer to the question
+3. User keys in their answer to the question.
-4. User flips the flashcard to check the answer
+4. User flips the flashcard to check the answer.
-5. User indicates whether the input answer is correct or incorrect
+5. User indicates whether the input answer is correct or incorrect.
-6. StudyBananas stores the answer to each question and whether the answer was correct
+6. StudyBananas stores the answer to each question and whether the answer was correct.
-7. StudyBananas loads the next flashcard
+7. StudyBananas loads the next flashcard.
     Step 2 - 6 are repeated until reaching the end of the flashcard set, or the User wants to stop the quiz halfway.
     Use case ends.

 **Extensions**
 * 2a.
 The flashcard set is empty.
   Use case ends.
 * 2b.
 The flashcard set does not exist.
-  StudyBanana shows an error message.
+  StudyBananas shows an error message.
+  Use case ends.
 * 5a.
 The answer indicator is invalid
-  StudyBanana shows an error message.
+  StudyBananas shows an error message.
 User case resumes at step 5.
 * *a.
 At any time, User chooses to cancel the quiz.
     * *a1.
 StudyBananas requests to confirm the cancellation.
     * *a2.
 User confirms the cancellation.